 When an employee gives their two weeks’ notice, it’s your cue to start the recruitment process.
-Unfortunately, it can take anywhere from 20 to 45 days to fill a new position.
-The average position takes 36 days from the start of the search to selecting a candidate.
+Unfortunately, it can take anywhere from weeks to months to fill a new position.
+The average position takes 42 days from the start of the search to selecting a candidate, but it also depends on the industry.
+For example, hiring someone for an engineering position can take as long as 62 days, or just over two months.
 The right employee is worth the wait, but your small business should be prepared for the long haul when trying to attract new talent.

 2. 73% of job seekers find the process stressful